 - 2 large sweet potatoes peeled and cut into very thin slices

 - 2 tablespoons milk

-- Preheat the oven to 350 degrees, and lightly spray a non-stick oven safe frying pan.
+- Preheat the oven to 350 degrees, and lightly spray a non-stick oven safe frying pan or casserole dish.
 Set the pan aside.

 - Add the garlic, and saute for another 30 seconds.

 - Add the potatoes, and saute they start to turn brown in spots.

 - Reduce the heat to medium-low, cover the pan, and cook for about 10 minutes, or until the potatoes are tender.

 - While the vegetables are cooking, combine the eggs, milk, cheese, and salt in a mixing bowl or measuring cup.